wzh1895/Stock-and-Flow-in-Python/readme.md

 **23 Dec 2018: v0.4.0**

-1. Added stmxGenerator, a set of functions to add components to blank .stmx file.
+1. Added stmxGenerator, a set of functions to confirm components to blank .stmx file.

 **15 Dec 2018: v0.3.1**